Meads: History

+The Ship Inn is a pub in Meads Street.
+The site of the first Ship Inn, built in about 1600, lies firther up the road marked by a plaque.

 By 1890, imposing houses in neat tree-lined roads stood on what had been grazing land and cornfields – Meads had become the smart end of town.
 Its residents were the well to do, and included professionals, self-made men, retired officers and former members of the Colonial Civil Service.

 The absence today of street directories, makes it hard to determine the social standing of householders but even the 1940 street directory of Eastbourne (prepared in 1939) lists Lady Foley, Sir John Alexander Hammerton and Admiral Sir Robert John Prendergast KCB all living within 100 metres of each other at the top of Meads hill.

+The Pilot – one of the two pubs in Meads Street.
+The stained glass windows depict aircraft and ships, thus evoking both meanings of the term ‘pilot’.

 Many domestic servants lived in; others made their way to work from other parts of the town, or occupied cottages clustered around the three pubs – the Pilot, the Ship and the Blacksmith’s Arms, the latter demolished before the turn of the century.

 In 1894, a small square of cottages was built for working class occupation.
 Originally known as Wallis’s Cottages, the square was subsequently named The Village.

 Coachmen and grooms, followed in due course by chauffeurs, lived above the stables of De Walden Mews, the property of Lady Howard de Walden.
 Her mansion, De Walden Court (1884), in Meads Road is now a listed building.
 The inhabitants of Meads were traditionally known as ‘Meadsites’, the term remaining in current use until at least the 1950s.